python/cpython/Doc/library/urllib.rst

    :exc:`IOError` exception is raised.
 If all went well, a file-like object is returned.
 This supports the following methods: :meth:`read`, :meth:`readline`, :meth:`readlines`, :meth:`fileno`, :meth:`close`, :meth:`info` and :meth:`geturl`.
-It also has proper support for the iterator protocol.
+It also has proper support for the :term:`iterator` protocol.
 One
    caveat: the :meth:`read` method, if the size argument is omitted or negative, may not read until the end of the data stream; there is no good way to determine that the entire stream from a socket has been read in the general case.